 Scanning printers using piezoelectric drop-on-demand inkjet printheads are the most common technology in the wrap industry.
-These printers often incorporate one or more heating methods.
-Heat prepares the vinyl and accelerates drying.
+These printers often incorporate one or more heating methods to prepare the vinyl and accelerate drying.

 There may be a preheating element in the roller system preparing the vinyl to accept the ink by opening the pores of the substrate.
 Often there is a heated platen where the print head goes to work.
 Finally, hot air finishes the curing after the ink is applied.